 Students wanting to transfer to Otero should have their previous official college transcript sent to the Otero Registrar (otero-admissions@otero.edu) as soon as possible.
-Unofficial transcripts are not accepted and an official transcript must come directly from all colleges attended.
+Unofficial transcripts are not accepted, and an official transcript must come directly from all colleges attended.
 Once an evaluation has taken place, the students will be sent an evaluation of the credits that are transferable to Otero.
 This process usually takes three weeks.
 Transfer students should be aware of Otero College policy information.

 Only Otero College coursework will be used in computing grade point averages for graduation and for any academic honors.
-Students must be in an Associate of Arts, Associate of Science, Associate of Applied Science or an Associate of General Studies degree program.
-Transfer of academic credit to the college is governed by the following policies and procedures: Otero College may examine credits to ensure that the content is not outdated or obsolete; Otero College accepts credit from postsecondary institutions that are accredited by one of the approved six regional accrediting associations or by specified articulation agreements; credit may be awarded for courses in which a grade of "D" was received.
-However, certain programs may exclude the use of coursework in which the "D" grade was received.
+Students must be in an Associate of Arts, Associate of Science, Associate of Applied Science, or an Associate of General Studies degree program.
+Transfer of academic credit to the college is governed by the following policies and procedures: Otero College may examine credits to ensure that the content is not outdated or obsolete; Otero College accepts credit from postsecondary institutions that are accredited by one of the approved six regional accrediting associations or by specified articulation agreements.
+Only grades of "C" or higher are eligible for transfer.

-Following is the Colorado transfer appeals process.
+The following is the Colorado transfer appeals process.
 Contact the Vice President of Student Affairs if you have any questions.